 Deer Carcass Locating Fees

-$350 to arrive, fly, and search for up to 2 hours, another $100 for a successful search
+$350 to for the drive and for up to 2 hours of searching, another $100 for a successful find

-Mileage add-on if over 60 miles from Bartlett, IL
+Mileage add-on if over 60 miles from pilot's location

 (520 ILCS 5/1.2k) (from Ch.
 61, par.
 1.2k) Sec.
 1.2k.
 "Hunt" means the act of a person possessing a weapon or being accompanied by a dog or a bird of prey for the purpose of taking species protected by this Act in any location such species may inhabit.
 (Source: P.A.
 85-152.)